 - A GitHub Actions workflow publishes generated static output to GitHub Pages.

-Local verification mirrors CI so publication is predictable.
-I also added Playwright acceptance tests in CI.
+Local verification mirrors CI so publication is predictable instead of ceremonial.

 A useful habit is running npm run typecheck, npm test, and